ISO 9001 ensures quality for The Code Company's digital publishing clients

 PHP Syntax Check, Avoid Those 500 Errors!

 One final code quality check that we typically run is a PHP syntax check.
-It is all too easy to miss something a semicolon on the end of a line and have it white-screen a site.
+It is all too easy to miss a semicolon on the end of a line and have it white-screen a site.

 Running a PHP syntax check to ensure all PHP code will compile and run is important.